 Vegetarian and vegan travel: 10 tips for easier plant-based eating abroad

 At home, I know what meals I like to make and what ingredients I need.
 I have favourite brunch places, coffee shops, takeaway restaurants and dinner spots.
-I can easily get my hands on yummy veggie burgers, plant based taco-stuffers and even vegan yoghurts and milks.
+I can easily get my hands on yummy veggie burgers, plant-based taco-stuffers and even vegan yoghurts and milks.

 When I'm travelling, it's all new and unknown.

-When I'm abroad, I have to quickly scan menus and eat things that I don't feel like eating (being a vegetarian doesn't mean you automatically love salads, okay).
-Sometimes, I have to settle for bland food when I know how amazing meat-free dishes can taste.
+When I'm abroad, I have to quickly scan menus and eat things that I don't feel like eating (being a vegetarian/vegan doesn't mean you automatically love salads, okay).
+Sometimes, I have to settle for bland food when I know how amazing meat-free dishes can be.
 I worry about being a burden to the people I'm travelling with, who could have just sat down at a random restaurant and ordered anything on the menu, but now have to check and see that I won't have to survive on leaves.

-It's been a challenge, but I've learnt some things on the way that have made travelling as a vegetarian easier.
+It's been a challenge, but I've learnt some things on the way that have made travelling easier.
 Whether you're new to eating plant-based food (hi!) or are looking for a way to improve your travels as a veggie, here are my tips for making your future journeys more yum and less meh:

 Before your trip:

 If you're travelling to a country that speaks a different language, learn how to say "I'm a vegetarian/vegan," "I don't eat meat," and "Does this have meat?" in the local tongue.
 I would also suggest memorising the words for common animal products (beef, fish, lamb, chicken, eggs, etc.) so that you can easily spot them on a menu.